EugeneLoy/play2-openshift-quickstart/README.md

 Run 'rhc show-app play2demo' for more details about your app.
 ```

-Copy and paste the git url to add it as a remote repo (replace the uuid part with your own!)
+Copy and paste the git url to add it as a remote repo (replace the uuid part with your own!):

     git remote add origin ssh://your_uuid@play2demo-yourdomain.rhcloud.com/~/git/play2demo.git/
     git pull -s recursive -X theirs origin master